petelindgren/Docker-Prototype-Builds/nginx/03_multi_docker_container_reverse_proxy_and_api_services/README.md

-# Run a multi-container nginx reverse proxy with an API service
+# Run a multi-container nginx reverse proxy with One API service

 - What: Run a web server built from a custon nginx Dockerfile
 - Why: Introduce custom Dockerfile to nginx build